 Investments include investments made by the Company in various quoted and unquoted equity shares and mutual funds.

-These investments constitute 52% of the Company's total assets.

-The valuation of each category of the aforesaid securities is to be done as per the provisions of Ind AS which involves collection of data/information from various sources such as Account statements of mutual funds, Demat statement, financial statements of unlisted companies etc. Considering the complexities and extent of judgement involved in the valuation, this has been determined as Key Audit Matter.
+These investments constitute 52% of the carried out evaluation of the design and operating effectiveness of the internal controls and performed substantive audit procedures.
+Company's total assets. b.
+Assessed and evaluated the process The valuation of each category of the aforesaid securities is to be done as per the provisions of Ind AS which involves collection of data/ adopted for collection of information from various sources for determining fair value of these investments. information from various sources such as Account statements of mutual funds, Demat statement, financial statements of unlisted companies etc. Considering the complexities and extent of judgement involved in the valuation, this has been determined as Key Audit Matter.
+Verified compliance with the presentation and disclosure requirements as per Ind AS and the Act.
+This test was conducted for the entire population.
 Refer Note 5 to the standalone financial statements